tsgates/arch-wiki-markdown/wiki/Dell_Latitude_E6400.md

 Installation
 ------------

-The Official Arch Linux Install Guide should get you running without a problem.
+The Installation guide should get you running without a problem.

 You can also check out the Dell Latitude E6x00 page on information specific to your hardware.